-Unlike a teen mom, who has to deal with the presence of a growing life inside her womb, a teen dad can find it easy to separate himself from the situation.
-Part of your role will be to see that this doesn’t happen:
+Unlike a teen mom who has to deal with the presence of a growing life inside her womb, a teen dad can find it easy to separate himself from the situation.
+So part of your role will be to see that this doesn’t happen:

-- Gently but firmly insist he face the fallout of his choices.
+- Gently but firmly insist that he face the fallout of his choices.

 - Talk to him about the sanctity of human life.

-- Help him think about the tremendous and awesome responsibility of bringing a child into the world.
+- Help him think about the tremendous responsibility of bringing a child into the world.

 - Encourage him to discuss these issues openly and honestly with his girlfriend and her parents.

-- Urge him to explore ways in which he can take a more active role in the pregnancy, the birth, and the crucial decisions that lie ahead.
+- Urge him to consider how he can take an active role in the pregnancy, the birth, and the crucial decisions that lie ahead.

-We’d strongly suggest that all of you seek professional counseling as you navigate these tricky waters.
+We’d strongly suggest that all of you find professional counseling.
 Our licensed and pastoral counselors would be happy to talk with you, your son, his girlfriend, or her parents.
-They can help you in your efforts to set boundaries, establish expectations, and clarify the consequences of your son’s failure to abide by them.
-Don’t hesitate to call us for a free over-the-phone consultation.
+They can help you to set boundaries, establish expectations, and clarify the consequences of your son’s failure to abide by them.
+Call us for a free over-the-phone consultation.